-Each semester the Office of Academic Advisement offers a variety of services including workshops on graduate and law school and GRE preparation classes.
-Individual appointments with the Director of Academic Advisement are available for students to discuss major selection, graduate school planning and the application process, personal statement review, and other academic related issues.
+Each semester the Office of Academic Advisement offers a variety of services including workshops on graduate and law school.
+Individual appointments with the Dean of Freshmen / Director of Academic Advisement are available for students to discuss major selection, graduate school planning and the application process, personal statement review, and other academic related issues.